rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-23.md

-an implementation of Tezos in Rust, we are struck anew by the number of blockchains that either have alternative implementations in Rust, or that have rewritting their official implementations in Rust.
+an implementation of Tezos in Rust, we are struck anew by the number of blockchains that either have alternative implementations in Rust, or that have rewritten their official implementations in Rust.

 [teb]: https://medium.com/tezedge/the-tezedge-node-a-preview-of-whats-coming-up-ad353bc537c5